1918 protest in Zagreb: Prelude

 Ban Jelačić Square (pictured in 1880) is the central square in Zagreb.

 On 3 December, the National Council promulgated the Unification Act.
 In cooperation with Zagreb's local authorities, it sponsored several public celebrations of unification to match the mass celebrations of declaration of independence of the State of Slovenes, Croats and Serbs from Austria-Hungary from late October.
 According to historian Rudolf Horvat, the festivities were organised carelessly and some behaviour offended "everything held dear and sacred by the Croatian people".
 The same day, there were reports from the nearby town of Bjelovar that the army troops stationed there were mutinous after the unification was announced.
 A National Council representative in the town reported that the soldiers were shouting slogans against the King and cheering on republicanism.
 Kućak and Petrović informed the deputy defence commissioner of the National Council Nikola Winterhalter of the pro-republican mood in the troops stationed in Zagreb barracks.

-Seizing on widespread disenchantment, the Party of Rights drew up and distributed a proclamation condemning the process of unification as undemocratic on 2 December.
-The party daily Hrvatska (Croatia) published it two days later, stating the Party of Rights would continue to advocate unification of free and independent states of Slovenes, Croats, and Serbs in a federal republic.
+Seizing on widespread disenchantment, the Frankists drew up and distributed a proclamation condemning the process of unification as undemocratic on 2 December.
+The party daily Hrvatska (Croatia) published it two days later, stating the Frankists would continue to advocate unification of free and independent states of Slovenes, Croats, and Serbs in a federal republic.
 In response, the authorities confiscated the issue and banned Hrvatska.
 The party distributed the manifest as a leaflet instead.
 In the morning of 5 December, Zagreb Cathedral held a Te Deum service as a part of celebration of establishment of the Kingdom of Serbs, Croats and Slovenes.